containerscrew/bucketscan/README.md

 ## Use your own dictionary

-Download your custom dictionary list, for example from [this repo](https://github.com/danielmiessler/SecLists) and use it with `-d` flag.
+Download your custom dictionary list, for example, from [this repo](https://github.com/danielmiessler/SecLists) and use it with `-d` flag.

 ## Keywords is what matters